joelouthan/Theologicus/src/luke/luke19.md

 2. What does it mean for Christ to come in and "eat with him"?

 3. What is the meal that Christ has invited us to eat and drink from?

+## Blessed is He: He Came With Ultimate Authority

 >Luke 19:11-27 (CSB) As they were listening to this, he went on to tell a parable because he was near Jerusalem, and they thought the kingdom of God was going to appear right away.
 >